Engage / Grants / AI for Science & Safety Nodes

 AI for Science & Safety Nodes

-Funding, community hub, and local compute in San Francisco and Berlin.
+Funding, compute, and office space in San Francisco and Berlin.

-Two new hubs – in San Francisco and Berlin – offer project funding, office and community spaces, and local compute for ambitious researchers and builders who use AI to advance science and safety.
+Our two hubs in San Francisco and Berlin offer project funding, office and community spaces, and local compute for ambitious researchers and builders with an AI-first approach to advance science and safety.

 Ecosystem for decentralized, AI-driven progress